melviinkhoo/sheets-protect/README.md

 *Google Sheet ID can be found on the URL of Google Sheet (not App Script) just between the "/d/" and "/edit" .

 Step 5.
 If you have JavaScript / Google App Script programming knowledge, you can change the "dis = " to any passcode/license that you wish.
 We recommend you not to use a fix passcode / license, instead use the Google Sheet ID and your customized standard formula as the passcode/license.
 If you don't have any programming knowledge, do not change any of the code!
 *The reason behind some random variable like the following is use is to further increase the difficulty of others to guess the correct passcode/license from your code.
-You can change the variable name to anything you like:-requestFunc() - Function that checks whether if the passcode/license is inputted previously.checkReq() - Function that checks  whether if the passcode/license saved in Script Properties is correct.
-This function is for make-a-copy proof. inx - passcode/license that input by users stored in Script Properties as "iny" of the Google Sheets Projects.
-The program will not prompt for passcode/license if correct passcode/license is inputted and stored in "iny".dis - correct passcode/license string/formula.
+You can change the variable name to anything you like:
+- requestFunc() : Function that checks whether if the passcode/license is inputted previously.
+- checkReq() : Function that checks  whether if the passcode/license saved in Script Properties is correct.
+This function is for make-a-copy proof.
+- inx : passcode/license that input by users stored in Script Properties as "iny" of the Google Sheets Projects.
+The program will not prompt for passcode/license if correct passcode/license is inputted and stored in "iny".
+- dis : correct passcode/license string/formula.

 Step 6.
 Replace ALL the "Your Company Name", "Link that customer able to contact you" and "Link to get the license/passcode" to your information.
 This will show as error message when users input the wrong passcode/license.
 Refer to the picture at the bottom of the page.
 Example: requestFunc('Cre8tiveNow','fb.com/cre8tivenow','cre8tive.page.link/generate');